-Additionally, the Virginia Lottery has posted records lotto sales in recent years, thanks in part to online lottery play.
+Additionally, the Virginia Lottery has posted record lotto sales in recent years, thanks in part to online lottery play.
 The VA Lottery also recently began regulation of Virginia sportsbooks, which launched beginning in January.

-Additionally, the first Virginia casinos will begin opening as soon as next year.
+The first Virginia casinos will begin opening as soon as next year.
 Four cities recently approved major casino-resort projects, and voters in the Virginia capital of Richmond will decide on their own in November.

 Lawmakers want the focus to remain on these legal and regulated options.
 That means a clampdown on illegal wagering at unregulated locations.

 With HB 2168, an “unregulated location” means any location not regulated or operated by:

 - Virginia Lottery

 - Department of Agriculture and Consumer Services/Charitable Gaming Board

 - Virginia Alcoholic Beverage Control Authority

 - Virginia Racing Commission